 Each ServerGuide Scripting Toolkit supported scenario comes with a helper batch file that creates a DOS-startable (bootable) diskette from a corresponding included diskette image.
-There are also helper batch files to assist in modifying the netvars.bat and usrvars.bat files.
+There are also helper batch files to assist in modifying the main customization files, which are the netvars.bat file and the usrvars.bat file.

-Most of the helper batch files are located in the sgdeploy\sgtk\boot directory.
-The ADS helper batch files are located in the sgdeploy\sgtk\ads directory.
+Most of the helper batch files are in the sgdeploy\sgtk\boot directory.
+The ADS helper batch files are in the sgdeploy\sgtk\ads directory.
 To use a helper batch file, you must insert a diskette into the diskette drive (a:) of the source system.

-Helper batch files in the sgdeploy\sgtk\boot directory: Table 3 contains descriptions of the helper batch files in the sgdeploy\sgtk\boot directory:
+Helper batch files in the sgdeploy\sgtk\boot directory: The following table contains descriptions of the helper batch files in the sgdeploy\sgtk\boot directory: